 We were on a count down for move day but prior to this I received late night calls from the home to let me know that paramedics and the NEMS (Nottingham Emergency Medical Service) on call doctor had been called.
 Mum was unwell and distressed.
 After a long chat we made the difficult decision not to admit Mum to hospital.
 There wasn’t enough night staff to get the prescription issued so I offered to go to the emergency pharmacy.
 I discovered the prescription contained medication for patients on ‘end of life’ care.
 On this basis, I asked if I could see Mum for a couple of minutes and they kindly agreed.
 Mum was tiny in her big bed, visibly frail and by this time sleeping.
 What shocked me was by this time hardly any residents were left living in the home only people who had a more challenging diagnosis and harder to place in a new home.
 Surprisingly, the next day Mum rallied but it didn’t last and out of the blue, the home called and asked if I wanted to visit as they were concerned about a change in Mum.
 To cut a long story short my siblings made the long journey to Nottingham and we spent a few precious hours together, never really expecting it was for the last time.

 It was a surprising visit in some ways.
+She was very sleepy but clearly hungry!
 Mum loved ice cream but little did we know it was going to be her last meal.
 Two big bowls later she settled down for the night!
 We felt reassured enough to go home for a cuppa.
 As my siblings were about to head home we were called to say that Sadie, our Mum had gone out like a light after 94 years.
 My brother was convinced that Mum would take us by surprise and how right he was!
 We just couldn’t take it in so off we went, back to the home to sit, reflect and spend some precious time with Mum to say our final goodbyes.
 The day we lost Mum was 30th November 2020, my last day of full time work before I retired from the NHS.
 Mum was thoughtful, she gave me a fortnight off before I returned to my role on a part time contract!

 Sadness & Reflection

 My first day of retirement was spent sorting out Mums possessions.
 It was also the day we expected to move Mum to her new home.
-What a lot of phone calls we made on that day!
+What a lot of phone calls were made on that day!
 Due to Covid, the care home packed everything up for me as I wasn’t able to go inside the home and my siblings were not permitted to stay overnight so it felt surreal to look at what was left of Mums possessions on my own.
 From a large home to a small flat, from a car load to a large plastic box.
 I sat on the floor surrounded by a pile of name tags that had to be removed from her clothes before packing them off to charity.
-That was a difficult day however, I can now see that Mum was very lucky to have escaped without a Covid infection.
-She was a positive strong woman as her 94 years demonstrated.
+That was a difficult day however, I can now see that Mum was very lucky to have escaped without succumbing to a Covid infection.
+She was a positive strong woman as her long life of 94 years demonstrated.

 In the aftermath of the first wave of infections, the analysis of what went wrong in care homes is being laid bare.
 The decisions were not the right ones.
 Yes, we were dealing with something we’d never experienced in our lifetime but the science was compelling.
 The old phrase ‘ignore at your peril’ came true and complacency won.
 Care home residents routinely require intensive patterns of physical care.
 Woeful supplies of PPE and the late mandatory wearing of masks cost us dearly and human lessons need to be learnt as we move through year two of this dreadful virus and beyond.

 I don’t have any advice to share from my experiences as everyone is different but there’s a lot of practical help and professional advice out there if you think this may happen to you in the future.
 I’ve learnt to my own costs to be mindful of the signs that you may be vulnerable yourself.
 By this I mean physical, emotional and mental wellbeing.
-My own health has been affected but after Mum died it took a few weeks for me to realise that it could be linked to the accumulated stress over the years spent in that caring role.
+My own health has been affected and after Mum died it took a few weeks for me to realise that it could be linked to the accumulated stress over the years spent in that caring role.
 We did our best and that’s all we can say.
 Unpaid carers feel a lot of guilt for all the difficult decisions they wished they didn’t have to make and this is a normal part of the role.
 There’s no manual!
-Supportive families, friends and colleagues makes a difference as long as you share how you feel and try to ask for help when you most need it.
+Supportive families, friends and colleagues make a difference as long as you share how you feel and ask for help when you most need it.